reeshuffled/reeshuffled.github.io/_posts/2024-02-01-Should-we-be-tracking-time-obsessively.md

   consequences.
 type: stub
 publish_datetime: '2024-02-15T17:30:39-05:00'
+links:
+  internal:
+  - url: /posts/calendar-as-memory
+    title: Calendar as memory
+  - url: /posts/calendar-no-duration
+    title: A calendar with no duration
+  external: []
 ---

 Being attuned to time so sensitively seems bad, so should I be tracking time?